Akalu/cloud-security/README.md

 ## Create a realm

-Master dropdown in the top-left corner -> Add realm Name it as 'research', then create
+Master dropdown in the top-left corner -> 'Add realm' .
+Name it as 'research'

 ## Create a user